Aitana Bonmatí: Youth

 Bonmatí was part of the Spain U-19 team that won the 2017 UEFA Women's Under-19 Euro.
 As part of a suspension, she was forced to sit out of the first three group stage matches after receiving a straight red card in a qualifying match versus Belgium.
 She made her first tournament appearance as captain in the semi-finals against Netherlands.
 Spain advanced to the final against France with a 3–2 win.
 Bonmatí started and captained the team to a victory against France, snapping Spain's run of three consecutive finals defeats at the U-19 Euro.
 With their finish, she earned her second international title as Spain were one of the three UEFA teams to qualify for the 2018 FIFA U-20 Women's World Cup.

 Bonmatí was again named team captain at the 2018 FIFA U-20 Women's World Cup.
 In Group C, Spain registered two wins against Japan and Paraguay.
 They finished first in the group by holding the United States to a draw, knocking them out of the tournament in the group stage for the first time.
 Bonmatí was named the "Dare To Shine" player of the match.
-In the quarterfinals, she scored twice against Nigeria, but the second goal was not given despite TV replays showing it crossing the goal-line.
+In the quarter-finals, she scored twice against Nigeria, but the second goal was not given despite TV replays showing it crossing the goal-line.
 Spain won that match 2–1 and reached the semi-final of the tournament against France.
 Bonmatí started the match but was sent off with a second yellow card after a challenge on France's Selma Bacha- the only red card in the entire tournament.
 Up until her ejection, she had played every minute of the tournament.
-Spain ended up winning the match, but Bonmatí was suspended for the final where Spain fell 1–3 to Japan.
+Spain ended up winning the match, but Bonmatí was suspended for the final where Spain lost 1–3 to Japan.

 She also has experience with the U-18 and U-16 Catalonia national football teams.